 We will be practicing Critical Thinking in the first weeks in our BreakOut Rooms.
-There will be a Critical Thinking section on the test given at end of Week Four in which you will need to use the information we have learned to come to a conclusion and justify your reasoning.
-This section of the test will be worth 20 points.
+The Crtiical Thinking Assignment will be worth 30 points.
+There will also be a Critical Thinking section on the last test in which you will need to use the information we have learned to come to a conclusion and justify your reasoning.
+30 points